cylc/cylc-admin/docs/howto/create-a-release.rst

     # Create your build
     python3 setup.py bdist_wheel sdist

+    # Check that the dist folder contains the right artifacts:
+    ls dist/

     # Upload your build to PyPI. n.b.
 This will not work if your build has the
     # same version number as one already on PyPI.